Compressed Gradient Tracking Algorithms for Distributed Nonconvex Optimization: Numerical Examples

-To the best of our knowledge, the compressed distributed nonconvex optimization algorithm that can adapt to general compressors is only found in \cite{yi2022TAC}.
-Hence, we compare the proposed algorithms with the compressed primal--dual algorithms introduced in \cite{yi2022TAC}, where each algorithm is paired with three distinct compressors: One featuring relative compression errors, another with globally absolute compression errors, and a third with locally absolute compression errors.
-This comparison is conducted to address the distributed nonconvex optimization problem (\ref{numerical}).
+\lx{To the best of our knowledge, compressed distributed nonconvex optimization that can adapt to compressors with bounded relative compression error is only found in \cite{yi2022TAC, zhao2022NIPS}, and for compressors with globally and locally bounded absolute compression errors, it is only found in \cite{yi2022TAC}.
+Hence, we compare Algorithms~1 and 2 with the BEER algorithm in \cite{zhao2022NIPS}, each paired with a compressor that has a bounded relative compression error.
+Moreover, we compare Algorithms~1--3 with the compressed primal--dual algorithms (Algorithms~1--3 in \cite{yi2022TAC}), using three types of compressors: relative compression error, globally absolute error, and locally absolute error.}

 (i) For the compressor with relative compression errors, we choose the classical norm-sign compressor as presented in \cite{Liao2022TAC}, and its mathematical model is given as follows: